Eli-the-Bearded/notint/README.md

   has been fixed.

 * _easytris_
-  This is the less random game piece selection.
-For intervals of ten to thirty pieces, you have an 85% chance to get a particular piece, then the interval resets to a new piece.
+  This makes the game "easy" by being highly predictable in piece selection for long stretches.
+For intervals of ten to thirty pieces, you have an 85% chance to get a particular piece, then the interval resets with a new piece.

+* _challenge_
+  Clear the board of the initial pieces to advance the level, trying not to leave the board full of additional pieces when solved.

 * _zen_
   This just scores based on lines cleared.
-The game play never speeds up, it's just a steady stream of blocks.
+The game play never speeds up for a soothing steady stream of blocks.

-* _challenge_
+* _speed_
-  Clear the board of the initial pieces, trying not to leave the board full of additional pieces when solved.

-March 2018
+  This scores on a lines per minute basis.
+It's a "correction" to _zen_ to reward fast work.

+January 2019